In Patient Unit

 Where possible we support/co-ordinate safe discharges to a patient’s preferred place of care.

 A referral is required from a GP, consultant or specialist nurse.
 People living with life-limiting conditions may be referred as an outpatient for symptom management, rehabilitation, specialist advice and support.
 Following referral from a health professional we make contact to offer an initial assessment with one of our specialist team.
 During the assessment any concerns can be addressed.
 Care can then be provided based on individual needs.

 The care offered is holistic and life enhancing.
 Attendance is reviewed on a regular basis.
 Support can be offered in a variety of ways following discharge.

 People living with complex problems associated with life-limiting conditions.
 Following receipt of referral, people will be offered an outpatient appointment for assessment of their needs, and offered the opportunity to access appropriate services to meet those needs.

 People diagnosed with a life-limiting illness.
-Patients can attend as an outpatient or be assessed and attend when an inpatient or from the day services department.
+Patients can attend as an outpatient or be assessed and attend when an inpatient or from the Wellbeing Centre.

 We accept referrals from any healthcare professional involved with your care.
 They usually either complete a referral form or provide a letter with details about you and your problems.